Stop Lying About Andrew Tate

 Put your own personal feelings aside, and let’s take a neutral perspective on the news coverage surrounding him.
 Because when you hold the news media’s response to Andrew Tate under a microscope, you’ll quickly find that it’s actually filled to the brim with: misrepresentations, misleading language and outright lies.

 You see, when the mainstream news decides to destroy the reputation of someone, they use exactly the same techniques that advertisers use to sell a product.
 Only instead of marketing something in a positive way, they market it in a negative way.
 The news media uses negative marketing to destroy the reputations of individuals.

 How negative marketing works

-When Mcdonalds advertises their latest hamburger, they highlight all of the positive aspects of the car and they don’t mention the negative aspects.
+When Mcdonalds advertises their latest hamburger, they highlight all of the positive aspects of the burger and they don’t mention the negative aspects.

 Here is a list of facts about the Mcdonalds Hamburger: 1.
 It’s delicious 2.
 It’s cheap 3.
 It contains poor quality beef 4.
 It contains healthy lettuce 5.
 The sauce inside contains a high amount of sugar.